 So many recent data breaches – its becoming hard to keep up.
-Here’s a quick summary of some data breaches from recent months.
+Here’s a quick summary of some data breaches.
 There are many more where this came from, and the full list of known breaches can be found at these sites:

 On March 30th, a security incident was detected where a subset of Epsilon clients’ customer data were exposed by an unauthorized entry into Epsilon’s email system.

 Customers of Walgreens, Best Buy, Citigroup and several other major US companies were affected, as all of these companies use Epsilon services for email campaigns.

 RSA, the security division of EMC, has revealed the firm’s data breach in mid March was the result of a spear phishing attack.
 The spear phishing attack exploited an Adobe Flash vulnerability that was unpatched at the time.

-This eventually led to the compromise of sensitive data connected with RSA’s SecurID tokens, used for multi-factor authentication.
+This eventually led to the compromise of sensitive data connected with RSA’s SecurID tokens, used for multi-factor authentication (MFA).

 This stolen information was later used by hackers in cyber attacks against several large defense contractors, with at least one such attack being successful.

 Since the April PlayStation Network breach that exposed over 100 million user accounts, Sony has been hacked more than 10 times.
 Sony Pictures, Sony Europe, Sony BMG Greece, Sony Thailand, Sony Music Japan, Sony Ericcson Canada, and others, have all been the target of attacks.

 Some analysts say Sony’s cyber security woes started when the company pressed charges against 20 year-old hacker, George Hotz, who reverse-engineered Sony’s PlayStation 3 so that it could run unapproved third-party applications.